azl397985856/learn-shell/network.md

 #### View NetWork data

-The Simplest way to use `ifconfig` is `ifconfig` itself with any parameters.
+The Simplest way to use `ifconfig` is `ifconfig` itself without any parameters.
 It will show you details of the network interfaces which are running in your computer.
 Also, i's the major part of the `ifconfig` command.

 eg: